-A guide’s take on the most beautiful part of the day in Bryce and Zion National Parks.
+A desert night guide takes on the most beautiful part of the day in Bryce and Zion National Parks.

 Posted by Austin Adventures’ guide Emily Todd.

 For the last five years, I’ve been lucky enough to serve as a guide in my favorite place in the world, the American Southwest.
-And after a hot summer day of playing in the desert, there is nothing I enjoy more than a cool, quiet walk on a crisp evening.
+And after a hot summer day of playing in the desert, there is nothing I enjoy more than a cool, quiet walk on a crisp evening and in the night.
 National Parks are more popular than ever, with many parks seeing several million visitors a year in the course of a few short months it’s easy to become overwhelmed in popular spots during the day.
 But all of that changes at night.
-When the sun goes down, even the busiest areas quickly transform back into wilderness.
+When the sun goes down, even the busiest areas quickly transform back into the wilderness.

 In Zion National Park, the moonlight illuminates the canyon walls as frogs and crickets bring the space alive with melody.
 In Arizona, gray foxes and ring-tails slink through the darkness looking for their next meal, and the wind gently moves through the incomprehensible void that is the Grand Canyon.
 The space is so vast and humbling that looking out into this beautiful basin can best be compared to looking out on the ocean.